akretion/ooorest/README.md

 Mapping web users to OpenERP users
 ==================================

-If instead you want to enable users to write in your OpenERP, you should instead use an authentication system such as Devise (anything base on Warden) and then use the ooor_object method from RequestHelper, for instance:
+If instead you want to enable users to write in your OpenERP, you should use an authentication system such as Devise (or anything base on Warden) and then use the ooor_object method from RequestHelper, for instance:
 ```ruby
 ooor_object('product.product')
 ```